 Now, think about curating an experience like the ones mentioned above for every one of your consumers at the same exact time.
 With the right personalization algorithms and tools, you can curate a different experience for each individual consumer – if you’ve got 100 consumers, your solution should be able to produce 100 variations of the consumer experience.
 If you’ve got one million consumers, you should be able to produce a million variations.

 Of course, predictive personalization is impossible to do manually.
 With thousands or millions of consumers, curating experiences for every single individual isn’t feasible – that’s where the right personalization tools come in.
-It takes time to implement a predictive personalization engine, and without a robust personalization strategy, it’s hard to get those efforts off the ground.
+It takes time to implement a predictive personalization engine, and without a robust personalization strategy, getting those efforts off the ground is hard.

 With the right vendor or software solution, marketers can enable truly relevant and personalized digital consumer experiences across their website and other channels like email and SMS.